The reasons behind the nickname “the new Stoke City” for Arsenal

-But as well as the hours of data analysis and tireless work on the training ground, another factor has been jokingly suggested as being behind Arsenal’s success – a similarity to Pulis-era Stoke City, the club often cited as the archetypal direct, no-nonsense team who maximised their physical strengths.
+Along with the endless hours of data analysis and training, another factor has been jokingly proposed as the reason for Arsenal’s success: a resemblance to Stoke City under Pulis, who is frequently cited as the quintessential direct, no-nonsense team that made the most of their physical strengths.

-Other pundits and coaches were far more willing to praise the Gunners, with Gary Lineker describing the consistency of Arsenal’s set-piece delivery as “extraordinary.”
+Other commentators and coaches were much more inclined to commend the Gunners; Gary Lineker called Arsenal’s set-piece delivery’s consistency “extraordinary.”

 Speaking to Amazon, United manager Ruben Amorim labelled Arsenal’s corner routines “incredible, especially the way they change the games, because sometimes they are not dominating.
-Today [the game] was really divided, no big opportunities and then one set-piece can change the game.
+The game was very split today; there were no significant chances, but one set-piece could alter the outcome.

 Club Goals Set Piece (no pens) % Set Piece